 - 4K 30p video recording

-When Sony launched the Alpha 7 IV in October 2021, it was aimed at both professional photographers and the hybrid stills/video market, such as wedding and event photography.
-It didn’t have the sheer resolution of the Alpha 7R series, but that high resolution sensors bring difficulties with full width video capture, so the Alpha 7 IV is seen very much as a perfect compromise between stills resolution and full width 4K 30p video capture ‘oversampled’ from the full sensor width for best quality.
+Sony launched the Alpha 7 IV in October 2021, aiming it at both professional photographers and the hybrid stills/video market, such as wedding and event photography.
+It didn’t have the sheer resolution of the Alpha 7R series, but high resolution sensors bring difficulties with full width video capture, so the Alpha 7 IV is seen very much as a perfect compromise between stills resolution and full width 4K 30p video capture ‘oversampled’ from the full sensor width for best quality.

 It can shoot 4K 60p video too, but only in an APS-C/Super 35 crop mode.
 It’s not alone.
 Amongst its rivals, the Panasonic Lumix S5 and S5 II/X have the same restriction, though the Canon EOS R6 Mark II does not.

-The Sony Alpha 7 IV’s video capabilities are very good, even now, though there’s no doubt that its rivals are catching up and even overhauling it in this respect – the Lumix S5 II is considerably cheaper, too.
+The Sony Alpha 7 IV’s video capabilities are very good, even now, though there’s no doubt that its rivals are catching up and even surpassing it in this respect – the Lumix S5 II is considerably cheaper, too, at $1,798 / 1,799 body only.
 But for stills photographers, the Alpha 7 IV’s 33-megapixel sensor does rather put it in a class of its own above its 24-megapixel rivals, and you would have to pay considerably more to improve on it.

 When Sony unveiled the Alpha 7 III at the start of 2018, the camera market was a very different place.
 The firm wasn’t so much the leader in full-frame mirrorless as the only mainstream player.
 At the time, the A7 III felt like a revolution, offering considerable advantages over its DSLR contemporaries.
 Indeed, its all-round qualities were such that when Canon and Nikon eventually joined the mirrorless fray, both took two generations of camera to catch up.